Wild Rose Cocktail Recipe

 Method

-1. Add tequila, pineapple gum syrup, maraschino liqueur, bitters, and cubed ice to a shaker.
+1. Add tequila, pineapple gum syrup, maraschino liqueur, and bitters to a shaker.

 Pin Recipe